-Muscle, and other tissues, have their own peculiar electro-magnetic and audio frequencies at which they resonate.
+Muscle and other tissues have their own peculiar electro-magnetic and audio frequencies at which they resonate.
 Approximate resonance frequencies were estimated and loaded into the computer, which was then programmed to create sound-waves which vary up and down from the fixed pitch - of muscle, or other tissue groupings.
 The sound waves `sweep' up and down all over the body, via the reclining chair.
-It is a relaxing and emotionally pleasurable experience.
+It is a relaxing and emotionally pleasurable experience.a

 The manufacturers say `no significant adverse effects have been found.
 Some patients may experience nausea or vertigo during the first treatments.
-However patients with confirmed or suspected cardiac problems, women who are or maybe pregnant, and patients taking psycho-tropic medications should get approval of their physician prior to using the physio-acoustic therapy system'.
+However, patients with confirmed or suspected cardiac problems, women who are or may be pregnant, and patients taking psychotropic medications should get the approval of their physician prior to using the physio-acoustic therapy system'.

-PAM inventors were particularly interested in the borderland areas where the body has an affect on the mind - and where the mind has an affect on the body.
+PAM inventors were particularly interested in the borderland areas where the body has an effect on the mind - and where the mind has an effect on the body.

 Music has been a common form of therapy in many cultures over the centuries; Aztecs, Mayans, Yogi's, Shamans, etc, have all used sound for healing those distressed in body, mind or spirit.
 Dr Richard Williams (see below) suggests that `perhaps the best-known application of sound in the healing arts has been in the field of music therapy'.